 • Associate Member of American Institute of Finance & Banking**

 • Associate Member of American Institute of Purchasing & Logistics Management***

 The highest level of membership is Fellow.
 To become a Fellow, a further five years of post qualification professional experience are required, plus a clear commitment to AIBM/AIFB/AIPLM.
-The minimum age for a Fellow is 30 and our Council considers each application.
+The minimum age for a Fellow is 30 and our Council considers each application with a fees of USD 330.
 Fellows are allowed to use the letters FMAIBM*/FMAIFM**/FMAIPLM*** after their name to show their level of achievement.

 • Fellow Member of American Institute of Business & Management*

 • Fellow Member of American Institute of Finance & Banking**